brillout-test/repage-test/docs/usage.md

 If you are left with question(s), feel free to open a GitHub issue.
-Also note that every package is <200 LOC, so reading the the source code could be an option.
+Also note that every package is <200 LOC, so reading the source code could be a viable option.

 <!---